 Internet tracking tools and e-commerce applications give you an understanding of customer behavior and captures data for future analysis.
 This analysis often provides more quantitative than qualitative results.
 However, joining up website behavior with customer support data and other insights can yield quite personalized results great for targeted marketing campaigns.

+With what are you listening?
 This is intrinsically linked to the “what and to whom are you listening?” questions, since your Voice of the Customer tool has to be carefully adapted to the type of information you want to collect and to the audience you’re targeting (their preferred device, channel, format etc.,).
 It is fundamental to identify the right tool that will allow you to collect the type of information you want to obtain in the manner in which your customer wants to give it to you.

 This is the crux of the matter.
 Once you have answered all of the above you’re obviously going to think about the processing, analysis and conclusions drawn from all this data.
 You have to create a common, comprehensible language for everyone in your company to be able to operate in.
 Besides website behavior and feedback surveys that are based on a numerical scale, most of your customer feedback is going to be qualitative.
 This means transforming qualitative data (words, phrases) into quantitative data (numbers, scales), using different types of templates.